-The band structures of the most stable chains reveal that type-C chain of Au-Pd and type-A chain of Au-Ag exhibit a band gap of 0.16 eV and 0.9 eV, respectively, hence they could be termed as semiconducting chains.
+The band structures of the most stable chains reveals that type-C chain of Au-Pd and type-A chain of Au-Ag exhibit a band gap of 0.16 eV and 0.9 eV, respectively, hence they could be termed as semiconducting chains.
 Type-D of Au-Pt atomic chains have two bands crossing Fermi level hence it can be considered as metallic chain.

-To get an idea about transport properties of atomic chains having metallic character, that is Au-Pt type D chain, we analysed number of bands that cross the Fermi level.
-For n number of bands that crosses Fermi level, the ballistic conductance is G_0 , where G_0 is the unit of quantum conductance.
+To get an idea about transport properties of atomic chains having metallic character, that is Au-Pt type D chain, we analyzed number of bands that cross the Fermi level.
+For n number of bands that crosses Fermi level, the ballistic conductance is $G_0$ , where $G_0$ is the unit of quantum conductance.
 Spin polarised calculation with the inclusion of Spin Orbit Coupling shows that Au-Pd and Au-Pt atomic chains are magnetic, while Au-Ag atomic chains are non-magnetic.

 Chapter 5 deals with the atomic chains adsorbed on substrate.
-The another important class of one-dimensional structures apart from suspended atomic chains.
+Another important class of 1D structures apart from suspended atomic chains.
 The chapter reports DFT calculations on structure and electronic properties of bimetallic chains of Au-Pd, Au-Pt and Au-Ag on two different substrates NiAl(110) and Cu(110).
 These two substrates are most widely used substrates for absorption of transition metals and noble metals.
-It is evident from a good number of research reports on NiAl (110) and Cu(110) and Cu(110) and Cu(110) and Cu(110) substrate that the most favourable direction of growth for both the substrate is [001] direction and the most favoured site of adsorption of metal atoms on the substrate is Ni-Ni bridge site and Cu-Cu bridge site.
+It is evident from a good number of research reports on NiAl(110) and Cu(110) substrate that the most favourable direction of growth for both the substrate is [001] direction and the most favoured site of adsorption of metal atoms on the substrate is Ni-Ni bridge site and Cu-Cu bridge site.

-We modelled out chain-substrate accordingly where bimetallic chains are formed by placing atoms of two different species on Ni-Ni bridge site along [001] direction.
+We modelled out chain-substrate accordingly where bimetallic chains are formed by placing atoms of two different species on Ni-Ni bridge site along [001] direction which is exhibited in Figure 2.